 Phonics mastery is the cornerstone of the elementary reading program while strong foundations are systematically laid in mathematics, grammar, science, history, and geography.
 Heritage Christian School is known for being a school with high academic standards, equipping students for success in whatever field God directs them.
 One of the reasons for such excellence is the exemplary curriculum in each of their classes.
-In addition to the basic academic curriculum, students in the elementary school benefit from enrichment classes such as Bible, Music, Art, and Physical Education.
+In addition to the basic academic curriculum, students in the elementary school benefit from enrichment classes such as Bible, music, art, computers, library, and physical education.

 Junior High (7 - 8)

 The early teen years are such a pivitol time in the development of a student.
 During this crucial developmental stage, HCS strives to build on the solid foundaition that was laid in their elementary grades.
 The goal of our junior high program is ensure the success of every student in high school and beyond.
 Students will be challenged in all core subjects (math, English, history, science, and Bible) and also learn important study skills that they can use the rest of their lives.
 Additionally, junior high students will have an opportunity to take classes such as woodshop, FACS (Home Economics), health, PE, and/or choir.
 Students spotlight their accomplishments in the annual Buckeye Christian School Fine Arts Competition.